Table of Contents

 But the GS body style really balances out the sound.
 The more you play the guitar, the more the solid mahogany top will open up to develop more overtones and contribute to a richer sound.

 The back and sides are made from layered sapele, this is done to keep the cost of the instrument down, but looks and sounds great.
 Layered woods handle humid environments better, and so this can be a benefit if the guitar will travel.

 The body is then finished in varnish on the top, back, and sides and does not have a cut away.

 Neck and Headstock

 The nut width is roughly 1.7 inch wide and has a matte finish.
 The neck is designed to stay sturdy and remain in tune with rock solid intonation.
 It feels great when playing and is easy to get around.

 Being a smaller guitar, the neck would also be extremely comfortable for people with smaller hands.
 I have average size hands and found the neck to be very easy to play.
 It’s more of a “V” profile and is slim for a smooth feel.

-The Taylor patented neck design claim is that their necks ensure lasting stability and intonation.
+Taylor’s claim is that their necks ensure lasting stability and intonation.
 I had no issues with the GS Mini when it came to tuning or intonation.

 Consequently, this feature would be extremely appreciated to those who take it with them when on the go.

 The GS Mini comes with a Nubone nut and Micarta saddle.
 Nubone, according to Graphtec, has been designed to transfer the right frequencies more efficiently from the strings to the guitar body.